romkatv/gitstatus/README.md

 defines low-level bindings that communicate with gitstatusd over pipes.
 The latter is a simple script that uses these bindings to assemble git prompt.

-Note: Bash bindings, unlike ZSH bindings, don't support asynchronous calls.
+Note: Bash bindings, unlike Zsh bindings, don't support asynchronous calls.

 ## Using from other shells